Domain to domain encryption

 To configure domain to domain encryption, use the following procedure:

-• On the “Manage associated address for key ID…” page, add the domain to the PGP key, click Add addresses and then click Apply.
+On the “Details for PGP key…” page, add the domain to the PGP key and Save